FrontendMatter/themekit-vue/README.md

 ### Prerequisites

-> The demos are using dist/themekit.css and dist/themekit.js so a static build (dev or production) is required first.
-Se above.
+> The demos are using dist/themekit.css and dist/themekit.js.
+Before building the demos, make sure you make a static build first (dev or production - see above) in order to create the required files.

-### Build
+### Build demos

-#### Production build
+#### Production build demos

 Includes minification and several optimizations:

 	npm run demos-build

-#### Development build
+#### Development build demos

 A faster build suited for development, with no optimizations and without minification:

 	npm run demos-build-dev

-### Development server
+### Demos development server

-> You can start a development server on http://localhost:8082 with FAST incremental builds and HOT reloading using webpack-dev-server.
+> You can start a development server on http://localhost:8082 specifically for the demos, with FAST incremental builds and HOT reloading (using webpack-dev-server).

 #### Prerequisites